 Article 2: The Basic Policies concerning Cross-shareholdings and Execution of Voting Rights regarding Cross-shareholdings

-- Brother Industries, Ltd. holds shares of other listed companies when building good business relationships with such companies is discernible to contribute to improvement of its corporate value over a mid- to long-term (hereafter referred to as cross-shareholdings).
+- Brother Industries, Ltd. holds shares of other listed companies when building good business relationships with such companies is considered likely to contribute to improvement of its corporate value over the mid to long-term (hereafter referred to as cross-shareholdings).

-- The board of directors examines the economic rationale of its cross-shareholdings on a regular basis.
+- The board of directors examines the appropriateness of its individual cross-shareholdings on an annual basis and expedites reduction of holdings determined deficient in meaning.

-- Brother Industries, Ltd. exercises its voting rights related to its cross-shareholdings in principle.
-Brother Industries, Ltd. approves an agenda except when it potentially harms Brother's mid- to long-term economic interest.
+- Brother Industries, Ltd. generally exercises its voting rights related to its cross-shareholdings.
+Brother Industries, Ltd. approves an agenda after carefully examining its contents, except when it may potentially harm Brother's mid to long-term economic interest and when it is obvious that the shareholder value will be damaged such as by antisocial acts by listed companies or the management of listed companies.

 Article 3: Related Party Transactions

-In the case in which a director is processing a transaction that could potentially create business competition against Brother Industries, Ltd. or result in conflict of interest for Brother Industries, Ltd., he/she must receive approval from the board of directors in accordance with the procedure stipulated by the company rules.
+In cases in which a director is processing a transaction that could potentially create business competition with Brother Industries, Ltd. or result in a conflict of interest with Brother Industries, Ltd., that director must receive approval from the board of directors in accordance with the procedure stipulated by the company rules.

 Section 3: Appropriate Cooperation with Stakeholders